 Farming is so simple.
-Why do so many make it so complicated by following out-of-date mistakes such as using zinc for facial eczema when I stopped it naturally in 1958 (Read Facial Eczema in Animal Health), such as soil testing that I did once in 1956 and saw was plain wrong and inadequate, so never did it again.
+Why do so many make it so complicated by following out-of-date mistakes, such as soil testing that I did once in 1956 and saw was plain wrong and inadequate, so never did it again.
 I used a spade and my eyes with comparative trials until pasture analyses became available.
 Even pasture analyses are not as accurate in the major elements as comparative trials.